meteor-vue/vue-meteor/packages/vue-component/README.md

 # Vue Single-file component for Meteor

-It allows you to write your components in [this format](https://vuejs.org/guide/application.html#Single-File-Components):
+It allows you to write your components in [this format](https://vuejs.org/guide/application.html#Single-File-Components) (with hot-reloading support):
 ![screenshot](http://blog.evanyou.me/images/vue-component.png)

 ## Installation